 The School of Politics and International Relations welcomes independently-funded Post-Doc and research fellows who would like to work with our staff on areas of mutual research interest.
 For details on our main areas of research, see here.
-Any potential applicants for the various fellowship schemes should contact the Research Manager, in the first instance, with any enquiries.
+Potential applicants for the various fellowship schemes should in the first instance contact the Research Manager with any enquiries.

 Independently-funded Post-Docs and Research Fellows

 Various external sources, such as the British Academy or Leverhulme Trust, provide funding for post-doc and other research fellowships.
 Applicants apply directly to the funder, but will receive support from staff in the School in making the application.
-Potential applicants should contact the Research Manager, in the first instance.
-The Research Manger will provide assistance with the application (on costings, etc…) and also consult other members of academic staff with relevant expertise in the applicant’s research area.
+Potential applicants should first contact the Research Manager who will provide assistance with the application (on costings, etc…) and also consult other members of academic staff with relevant expertise in the applicant’s research area.
 In order to make full use of the support offered, applicants should make initial contact with the Research Manager at least six weeks before any funding deadline.
 As with all funding schemes, applications will need to be passed to the Head of School for approval.
 It is therefore expected that applicants will submit a finalised application to the School at least two weeks in advance of any advertised funding deadline.
 With certain funding agencies, we ask for expressions of interest (i.e. partially-completed applications) in advance - details on how to apply via this route are linked to below and posted on jobs.ac.uk and EURAXESS.

 For more information on current and future funding opportunities, see the following links: